Harry Bridges: Political battles

-Bridges also called for a speedup of the pace of work—which may not have been inconsistent with the ILWU's goal of controlling the way that work was done on the docks.
-It had struggled with employers on this issue and the speedup was rejected by many ILWU members.
-Bridges later joined with Joseph Curran of the National Maritime Union, which represented sailors on the East Coast, and Julius Emspak of the United Electrical, Radio and Machine Workers of America, to support a proposal by Roosevelt in 1944, to militarize some civilian workplaces.
+Bridges also called for a speedup of the pace of work—which may not have been inconsistent with the ILWU's goal of controlling the way work was done on the docks.
+The union had battled employers on this issue and the speedup was rejected by many ILWU members.
+Bridges later joined with Joseph Curran of the National Maritime Union, which represented sailors on the East Coast, and Julius Emspak of the United Electrical, Radio and Machine Workers of America, to endorse a wartime "national service law" proposal by Roosevelt that would have essentially placed the U.S. labor force at the disposal of the federal government.

 Bridges' attitude changed sharply after the end of World War II.
-While he still advocated the post-war plan for industrial peace that the Communist Party, along with the leaders of the CIO, the AFL and the Chamber of Commerce, were advocating, he differed sharply with CIO leadership on Cold War politics.
-He had his own opinions about the Marshall Plan and the application of the Truman Doctrine in Greece and Turkey, as well as participation in the World Federation of Trade Unions, viewing every element from the point of how it would affect his constituents.
+While he still advocated the post-war plan for industrial peace that the Communist Party—along with leaders in the CIO, the AFL, and the Chamber of Commerce—were advocating, he differed sharply with the CIO position on Cold War politics.
+He had his own opinions about the Marshall Plan and the application of the Truman Doctrine in Greece and Turkey, as well as participation in the World Federation of Trade Unions, viewing every element from the perspective of how it would affect his constituents.

-Those foreign policy issues became labor issues for the ILWU in 1948, when the employers claimed that the union was preparing to strike in order to cripple the Marshall Plan.
-Emboldened by the new provisions of the Taft-Hartley Act, which required union officers to sign an oath that they were not members of the Communist Party, outlawed the closed shop, and gave the President authority to seek an 80-day "cooling off" period before a strike that would imperil the national health or safety, the employers pushed for a strike.
+Those foreign policy matters became labor issues for the ILWU in 1948, when the employers claimed that the union was preparing to strike in order to cripple the Marshall Plan.
+Emboldened by the new provisions of the Taft-Hartley Act—which outlawed the closed shop, required union officers to sign an oath that they were not members of the Communist Party, and gave the President authority to seek an 80-day "cooling off" period before a strike that would imperil the national health or safety—the Waterfront Employers Association (WEA) tried to provoke a strike.
 They hoped to rid themselves of Bridges and reclaim control over the hiring hall.
-As it turned out, their strategy was a failure.
-The employer group reached a new agreement with the union after replacing their bargaining representatives and enduring a ninety-five-day strike.
+As it turned out, the strategy was a failure.
+After replacing their bargaining representatives and enduring a 95-day strike, the WEA reached a new extended agreement with the ILWU.

-At the same time, Philip Murray, Lewis' successor as head of the CIO, had started reducing Bridges' power within the CIO, removing him from his position as the CIO's California Regional Director in 1948.
-In 1950, after an internal trial, the CIO expelled the ILWU due to its communist leadership.
+At the same time, Philip Murray, Lewis' successor as head of the CIO, had started reducing Bridges' power within the CIO, removing him in 1948 from his position as California Regional Director.
+In 1950, after an internal trial, the CIO expelled the ILWU due to its alleged "communist domination".